anychart-integrations/kotlin-ktor-mysql-template/README.md

 ## Running

-To use this sample you must have Gradl installed on your computer.
+To use this sample you must have Gradle installed on your computer.
 You can use SDKMAN to install it:
 ```
 $ curl -s get.sdkman.io | bash